-The Canon SD600 has adjustable ISO settings that go up to 800, which is an exceptionally high sensitivity rating that was previously only available on higher-end and professional cameras.
-This allows photographers to take pictures without using a flash even in low light.
+The Canon PowerShot SD600 has adjustable ISO settings that go up to 800, an exceptionally high sensitivity rating previously only available on higher-end and professional cameras.
+Photographers can take pictures without a flash, even in low light.

-On the rear of the camera, next to the multi-controller, there is a separate button labeled “ISO” that allows for direct access to these settings.
+On the rear of the camera, next to the multi-controller, a separate button labeled “ISO” allows direct access to these settings.
 Although enhancing low-light performance has the potential to usher in a new era for customers, the SD600 takes a more conservative approach in other aspects.

-The SD 600 may not impress you with its looks (it’s pretty much the same basic Digital ELPH design that we’ve seen for a number of years) or with its firepower (its top-line specifications are about average for this camera class), but underneath its exterior lies the beating heart of a reliable imaging machine.
+The SD 600 may not impress you with its looks (it’s pretty much the same basic Digital ELPH design that we’ve seen for several years) or with its firepower (its top-line specifications are about average for this camera class), but underneath, its exterior lies the beating heart of a reliable imaging machine.

-And it has become the rallying cry for Canon’s still-popular digital ELPH series ever since it was introduced.
+And it has become the rallying cry for Canon’s still-popular digital ELPH series since its introduction.
 In the past, the most desirable phones to have were Digital ELPHs because of their elegant designs and cutting-edge capabilities.
-In these modern times, however, with so much research and development being made into the design by other manufacturers, the basic Digital ELPH has (dare I say it?) become a little bit “old in the tooth.”
+In these modern times, however, with so much research and development being made into the format by other manufacturers, the basic Digital ELPH has (dare I say it?) become a little bit “old in the tooth.”

-If you want more flash, you should choose the SD700 IS or even the SD630 (which is a $50 improvement from the SD600).
-Both of these models have more curves and a gorgeous two-tone finish that consists of brushed silver and lacquered black.
+If you want more flash, choose the SD700 IS or even the SD630 (a $50 improvement from the SD600).
+Both models have more curves and a gorgeous two-tone finish consisting of brushed silver and lacquered black.

-In addition, despite the fact that the SD600 has a 2.5-inch LCD, this size does not differentiate it from other cameras in its class, which have almost universally shifted toward adopting bigger screens.
-Spend the additional $50 to obtain the SD630, which has a display that is 3 inches in size and is perfect for you if you find that large displays are necessary.
+In addition, even though the SD600 has a 2.5-inch LCD, this size does not differentiate it from other cameras in its class, which have almost universally shifted toward adopting more giant screens.
+So instead, spend the additional $50 to obtain the SD630, which has a display that is 3 inches in size and is perfect for you if you find that extensive collections are necessary.

-You will, however, be required to forego the use of the SD600’s teeny-tiny optical viewfinder, which is a conventional carryover that a great number of customers continue to like.
-Both the SD600 and the SD630 have 6-megapixel image sensors, 3x optical zoom lenses, Canon’s DIGIC II image processors, and all of the high ISO capabilities that make it possible to take pictures without using a flash even in low-light situations.
+You will, however, be required to forego the use of the SD600’s teeny-tiny optical viewfinder, a conventional carryover that many customers continue to like.
+Instead, the SD600 and the SD630 have 6-megapixel image sensors, 3x optical zoom lenses, Canon’s DIGIC II image processors, and all of the high ISO capabilities that make it possible to take pictures without using a flash even in low-light situations.
 However, the only difference between the two models is their resolution.

 In this review, I’ll examine the relevance of these features and explore why being able to take reasonably low-noise photographs at higher ISOs is such a significant benefit.
 I’ll also look at some sample images.